IgaJ/shelter/README.md

 # Animal shelter manager application
-This is a sample apllication for managing a shelter with animals.
+This is a sample apllication for managing an animal shelter.
-It provides RESTful endpoints for managing animals, their rooms and performed actions like walk, vaccinate, adopt, change room.
+It provides RESTful endpoints for managing animals, their rooms and performed actions like walking, vaccinating, adopting or changing rooms.

 ## Tehnologies used
 <li>Java